 Leaked document showing the local council pushing the contractors to use a cheaper cladding option; image via The Times of London

 Ultimately, the responsibility comes to the building regulatory agencies that have allowed a product to be used in an unsafe manner.
-The New York Times has reported on how Brian Martin, “the top civil servant in charge of drafting building-safety guidelines,” has repeatedly tried to limit regulation on building products, even as smaller fires have suggested that they are dangerously lax.
+The New York Times reported on how Brian Martin, “the top civil servant in charge of drafting building-safety guidelines,” repeatedly tried to limit regulation on building products, even as smaller fires have suggested that they are dangerously lax.

 And even after reports emerged of the panel’s flammability around the world, Mr. Martin’s agency refused to institute more stringent regulations, claiming that they would be against business interests.
 As the Times reported, “the construction industry appears to be stronger and more powerful than the safety lobby,” said Ronnie King, a former fire chief who advises the parliamentary fire safety group.
 “Their voice is louder.”